Paraaa/HOLLM/README.md

     pip install -r requirements.txt
     ```

 3. Install [SyneTune](https://github.com/syne-tune/syne-tune) locally and switch to the `llmkd` branch.
+Note that you also need to install the following dependencies from SyneTune:
+    ```bash
+    pip install -r requirements-bore.txt
+    pip install -r requirements-botorch.txt
+    ```

-3. Set the required API keys as environment variables in your shell configuration (for example, in your `~/.bashrc` or `~/.zshrc`):
+4. Set the required API keys as environment variables in your shell configuration (for example, in your `~/.bashrc` or `~/.zshrc`):

     ```bash
     export OPEN_AI_API_KEY="<YOUR_OPEN_AI_API_KEY>"